pymeasure/pymeasure/docs/dev/adding_instruments.rst

     >>> extreme.voltage              # Reads ":VOLT?"
     0.1

+Finally, the :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>` function can only set, but not read values.

-Using :func:`Instrument.control <pymeasure.instruments.Instrument.control>` and :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` functions, you can create a number of properties for basic measurements and controls.
+Using the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :func:`Instrument.control <pymeasure.instruments.Instrument.control>` functions, you can create a number of properties for basic measurements and controls.

 The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function can be used with multiple values at once, passed as a tuple.
 Say, we may set voltages and frequencies in our "Extreme 5000", and the the commands for this are :code:`:VOLTFREQ?` and :code:`:VOLTFREQ <float>,<float>`, we could use the following property: